ezbz/gitlabber/README.rst

 Troubleshooting
 ---------------
 * `GitlabHttpError: 503`: make sure you provide the base URL to your GitLab installation (e.g., `https://gitlab.my.com` and not `https://gitlab.my.com/some/nested/path`)
+* `git.exc.GitCommandError: Cmd('git') failed due to: exit code(128)` OR `ERROR: The project you were looking for could not be found or you don't have permission to view it.`: if you are using Git's SSH method, follow the `SSH Guide <https://docs.gitlab.com/ee/user/ssh.html>` from Gitlab and ensure you have your SSH key in Gitlab for clone or use the HTTP method (`-m http` flag)

 Known Limitations
 -----------------
 * Renaming, moving and deleting projects: Gitlabber doesn't maintain local tree state (projects and groups).
 For that reason is does not rename move or delete local projects when they are modified on the server.
 When projects are moved or renamed, Gitlabber will clone them again under their new name or location.
 When deleted, Gitlabber will not delete the local project.